Rorjh/fpl_stats/README.md

 ## Player comparison
 It contains the players comparison tool.
 The tool combines the data from Fantasy Premier League game and the data scrapped using BeautifulSoup from [Fbrev](https://fbref.com/en/), a website which aggregates football statistics.
 ![image](img/preview.png)

+## Points prediction - in progress
+Neural network model for predicting FPL scored points based on players information and his performance in last 10 games.
+Built in Keras, tracked using MLFlow.